ppttzhu/CSP554project/README.md

 # CSP554project

+Please see README in following subfolders for details.

-/ElasticSearch: for ElasticSearch deployment.
+- [SearchEngine](https://github.com/ppttzhu/CSP554project/tree/master/SearchEngine): for ElasticSearch and Solr deployment and experiment.

-/UI: for web user interface.
+- [UI](https://github.com/ppttzhu/CSP554project/tree/master/UI): for web user interface, more features to be added.